-The Adult Protective Services program has the very serious responsibility of helping dependent or elderly (age 65 or over) adults remain safely in their homes by responding to requests for help or reports of negligence or abuse.
-Services are free of charge, and all elderly and dependent adults (including the disabled ages 18–64) are entitled to services without regard to income or property if there is a need for protective services.
+The Adult Protective Services program has the serious responsibility of responding to reports of dependent adult (including the disabled ages 18–64) neglect or abuse.
+Services are free of charge and are provided without regard to income or property if there is a need for protective services.

-- Counseling for elderly or disabled persons, as well as for their families
+- Counseling for elderly or disabled persons, as well as for their family members

 - Referral to legal services